 Deebio's Global Bio-enzyme Journey: 27 Years, 30 Countries and Regions

 DEYANG, China, Aug.
-30, 2021 /PRNewswire/ -- Sichuan Deebiotech Co., Ltd. (hereinafter referred to as Deebio) recently celebrated its 20th anniversary of uninterrupted exports of their products to the EU during the 86th API China.
-The company's European partners sent congratulatory video, while domestic partners attended in person and delivered congratulatory speeches.
+31, 2021 /PRNewswire/ -- Sichuan Deebiotech Co., Ltd. (hereinafter referred to as Deebio) recently celebrated its 20th anniversary of continuous exports to the EU during the 86th API China.
+The company's European partners sent congratulatory video, while domestic partners attended and delivered congratulatory speeches.

 Burgeoning business presence after 27 years of growth